filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ## Addressing concerns **due to interaction removal**

-One point to take into account when dealing with NI-PoRep, compared with the status quo, is that a malicious party wanting to take over the network could potentially keep accumulating sectors locally before onboarding them to the network all at once.

-[Our analysis](https://pl-strflt.notion.site/Non-Interactive-PoRep-34705d7868934815bd777901b208b09a) shows that in terms of security there is no substantial difference with the case of Interactive PoRep and no additional security risks are introduced.
+Concerns were raised over the possibility that a malicious party wanting to take over the network could potentially keep accumulating sectors locally before onboarding them to the network all at once.
+[Our analysis](https://pl-strflt.notion.site/Non-Interactive-PoRep-34705d7868934815bd777901b208b09a) shows that no additional security risks are introduced with respect to Interactive PoRep.
+The security of both pathways can be improved by decoupling the power table lookback from consensus, which may be a subject for a future FIP.
-A potential future improvement would be to decouple to decouple power table lookback from consensus and set it to 7 days.

 ## Incentive Considerations